 TRANSITIONAL SUPPORTIVE HOUSING SERVICES

 Transitional Supportive Housing programs are non-licensed residential programs that can offer safe short-term housing along with varying levels of support depending on the needs of the Member.
-ColumbiaCare has contracted with a Health Plans to provide exclusive use of in-home, transitional services at our Rosebud facility to their Members who have a mental health concern; who need temporary or transitional housing and support services; and who are not in need of hospital or Crisis Resolution Center level of care.
+ColumbiaCare has contracted with Multnomah County to provide exclusive use of in-home, transitional services at our Rosebud facility to their Members who have a mental health concern; who need temporary or transitional housing and support services; and who are not in need of hospital or Crisis Resolution Center level of care.
 Tenants are identified and referred through the contracting agency, and admission is a collaborative process between ColumbiaCare and the referring entity.
 Unless otherwise arranged, tenants provide their own food, clothing, transportation, personal items, and medication.
 ColumbiaCare staff provide 4 periodic health and safety visits per 24-hr period that, whenever possible, coincide with medication schedules.
 ColumbiaCare provides a layer of safety and supervision--through documented visits, as well as on-call availability.
-Professional staff may provide therapy, skills training, psychiatric services, health services, case management, and other therapeutic services as requested and pre-authorized by the CCO.
+Professional staff may provide therapy, skills training, psychiatric services, health services, case management, and other therapeutic services as requested and pre-authorized by the Multnomah County.
 ColumbiaCare also provides food services (delivery of up to 3 meals per day plus snacks) when needed and pre-arranged.
 This type of program can be accessed or duplicated in your area.

 For information about how to access ICM services in your area, please contact Ben Solheim, Community Based Program Administrator at email@example.com.